xuwkk/E2E-AT/readme.md

 ## Developing plan

 This repo is under development but should contain the main functionality to support the paper results.
-We are currently working on merging the E2E-AT into a more general code base for reasearches in E2E learning and power system community, to support diverse power system operations, such as stochastic programming, integer programming, etc.
+We are currently working on merging the E2E-AT into a more general code base for reasearches in E2E learning and power system community, to support diverse power system operations, such as stochastic programming, integer programming, etc. Please stau updated.

-The functions for certifying the robustness will also come later.

 ## How it works